 Delicata squash is technically in the summer squash family but ripens during fall and winter.
 They have a groovy cylindrical shape with a yellow and green skin and a buttery and sweet flavor.
 You can use delicata squash both as an aesthetic addition to your fall decor and as a tasty side dish during the holidays.

-What do you need to roast delicata squash?
+🛒 What do you need to for this savory delicata squash recipe?

 - Delicata squash – This squash is naturally sweet and buttery.
 The flavor only gets better when it’s dressed in simple spices and seasonings and roasted in the oven.

 - Olive oil – For perfectly roasted delicata squash, use quality olive oil or cooking fat with a high smoking point like avocado oil or butter.